 - a freshman seminar on global issues

-- summer reading and writing on self-selected global topics in the student’s particular area of interest
+- summer reading and writing on student-selected global topics

-- a "Link" assignment where the student connects concepts studied in a core course to the global issue he has chosen to study in depth.
+- a "link" assignment where students connect concepts studied in a core course to the global issue they have chosen to study in depth

 AGS has forged strong partnerships with various organizations, including the DFW World Affairs Council, the Bush Library and Museum, and other internationally oriented organizations.
-Through these partnerships, educational opportunities in the form of speakers, conferences and workshops are made available to AGS students, both as Parish hosts events on campus and via attendance at events across the Metroplex.
+Through these partnerships, AGS students have access to a variety of educational opportunities, including the Tate Lecture Series at SMU, the AGS Distinguished Speaker Series, conferences and workshops.
+Parish hosts events on campus and connects students to events across the metroplex.

-AGS students are expected to be members of Parish’s Junior World Affairs Council and to participate in a designated number of these approved educational activities each year.
+AGS students are members of Parish’s Junior World Affairs Council and required to participate in a designated number of sponsored educational activities each year.